cloudfoundry/cf-networking-onboarding/http-routes/050-route-propagation-pt-3.markdown

      }
 }
  ```
+   Nats is used by multiple services, and the `router.register` messages are intermixed with other messages.
+Modify the sub filter from `"*.*"` to `"router.register"` to view only router messages.

 ## ❓ Questions
 * Do the values in the NATS message match the values you recorded previously